-Baiba Skride is anticipating the release of her latest solo recording in January 2022, which adds to her prolific discography including her recently released Mozart recording with the Swedish Chamber Orchestra and her Bartok recording with the WDR Sinfonieorchester, both with Eivind Aadland, as well as her American disc featuring Bernstein, Korngold and Rózsa with the Gothenburg Symphony and Tampere Philharmonic Orchestras under the baton of Santtu-Matias Rouvali and the debut recording of the Skride Quartet, all under the Orfeo label.
+Baiba Skride is anticipating the release of her Bartók recording with the WDR Sinfonieorchester and Eivind Aadland, adding to her prolific discography including her recently released American disc featuring Bernstein, Korngold and Rózsa with the Gothenburg Symphony and Tampere Philharmonic Orchestras under the baton of Santtu-Matias Rouvali and the debut recording of the Skride Quartet, all under the Orfeo label.

 Skride was born into a musical Latvian family in Riga where she began her studies, transferring in 1995 to the Conservatory of Music and Theatre in Rostock.
 In 2001 she won the 1st prize of the Queen Elisabeth Competition.
 Baiba Skride plays the Yfrah Neaman Stradivarius kindly loaned to her by the Neaman family through the Beare’s International Violin Society.

 De Amerikaanse jazzpianist en componist Anthony Davis schreef heel wat geëngageerde opera’s, onder andere over de Afro-Amerikaanse burgerrechtenactivist Malcolm X en over de ‘Central Park jogger case’ een rechtszaak waarbij zwarte en Latino-jongeren veroordeeld werden voor een verkrachting die ze